ts1/BLEUnlock/README.md

 - Mac supporting Bluetooth 4.0 or later
 - macOS 10.13 (High Sierra) or later
-- iPhone 4s or later, Apple Watch (all), or other BLE device
+- iPhone 5s or later, Apple Watch (all), or other BLE device that transmits signal periodically

 ## Installation